2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/DnnSqlDatasource.md

 # Data Source: DnnSqlDataSource

 ## Purpose / Description
-The **DnnSqlDataSource** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard DNN Data Sources][eavds].
+The **DnnSqlDataSource** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard DNN Data Sources](xref:Specs.DataSources.ListAll).
 It lets you use data from the DNN SQL databases as if they were entities.

 This is what it looks like: